NOT everyone is doing it!

 NOT had alcohol in the past 30 days, and 86% have NOT used marijuana in the past 30 days.

 Alcohol Use Among Youth

 Alcohol continues to be the most commonly reported substance used among all grade levels.
-According to the 2018 Wyoming Prevention Needs Assessment, 65% of Wyoming high school seniors have tried alcohol on at least one occasion, however, 78% reported that they have NOT used alcohol in the past 30 days.
+According to the 2020 Wyoming Prevention Needs Assessment, 64% of Wyoming high school seniors have tried alcohol on at least one occasion, and 30% report drinking on a regular basis (at least once or twice a month).